 So: being forgetful could be due to your thoughts not being precisely in this present moment.
 You might be constantly distracted, thinking about what you’re going to wear tomorrow, in what your neighbor will say once they find out, in how bad your friend looked at the party, etc. If you heart becomes easily excited with thoughts like these, then your attention will greatly weaken for things that you need to tend to in the present.

 One exercise to prevent your attention from wandering, and to strengthen it on this moment is to try to mentally describe what you do.
 For example, if you are washing the dishes, describe how the water falls, how the soap feels and the temperature of the dishes.
 This will help your mind to relax and to become conscious of what it does in the present moment.
 It will bring you closer to the things that are important in the present.

 A lot of time we also get over excited about things and we just forget everything else, no matter how hard we try to do it well.
 If this is your situation, then your energy and willingness could have you too tense, causing the mind not to notice, or “erase” details.
 This frequently happens, for example, when we’re traveling and we forget our passport, or we dart out in a hurry to our work interview, and we forget our resume, etc. One exercise to avoid forgetting things when you actually want them to be perfect, is to mentally go over everything you’re going to do in the place you are going to do it, and make sure that everything necessary has been considered and prepared.

 Also, like the previous section, consider how a good diet promotes nervous system functioning and good memory.
 So do not hesitate to try and eat quality foods that helps your mind be in the best condition possible.

-MORE IN THE JOY OF WELLNESSEating Quickly and the Consequences on Health
+MORE IN THE JOY OF WELLNESSNeuritis: Causes and Natural Treatments

 Revised by: Dra.
 Loredana Lunadei on 09/17/2014